kenttelebanco/Gotabang-Mobile/README.md

 # Gotabang-Mobile
-the mobile application for GOTABANG
+The Official Mobile Application For GOTABANG